...

 What Is Career Counseling?

-Career counseling is available for anyone in the workforce, including students getting ready to launch their careers and long-time employees.
-According to the APA, career counselors typically support you to further, adapt, or change your career plan through advice and guidance.
+According to the APA, career counseling helps you to further, adapt, or change your career plan through advice and guidance.

 The key here is that this service is typically advice-based; you’ll pay to receive suggestions and guidance.